Directors' Duties – Duties of Care and Diligence

 What Should I Do Next?

 Contact us if you would like further legal advice on Director's Duties.
-As usual, Our lawyers at You Legal will be happy to answer any of your questions and assist you in reviewing your company constitution.
+As usual, our lawyers at You Legal will be happy to answer any of your questions and assist you in reviewing your company constitution.